-- Please only include facts, not opinions. - Recording should be impartial, so write down what you see, what you heard and not what you feel. - Use bullet points Use clear and straight forward language make your report factually accurate, i.e. not opinion (any interpretation or assumptions should be clearly recorded as such). - Remember to record in chronological order (times and dates)
+- Please give a full, but to the point, description of what happened or what you are concerned/worried about. - Please only include facts, not opinions. - Recording should be impartial, so write down what you see, what you heard and not what you feel. - Use bullet points Use clear and straight forward language make your report factually accurate, i.e. not opinion (any interpretation or assumptions should be clearly recorded as such). - Remember to record in chronological order (times and dates)